area17/twill/README.md

 });
 ```

-A few CRUD controllers require that your model have a field in the database with a specific name: `published` and `position`, so stick with those column names if you are going to use publication status and sortable listings.
+A few CRUD controllers require that your model have a field in the database with a specific name: `published`, `publish_start_date`, `publish_end_date`, `public`, and `position`, so stick with those column names if you are going to use publication status, timeframe and reorderable listings.

 #### Models